-During sclerotherapy, the surgeon will inject a salt solution into a vein through a fine needle.
-Initially, you may experience slight discomfort or cramping for a few minutes as the solution takes effect in a large vein.
+During sclerotherapy, the surgeon will inject a saline solution into a vein through a fine needle.
+Initially, you may experience slight discomfort or cramping for a few minutes as the solution takes effect in a vein.
 This procedure takes about 30 minutes to finish depending on the number of varicose veins to be removed.

 Possible Side Effects of Sclerotherapy